 The rating agencies define the quality of long-term bonds by giving them a credit rating expressed as Aaa, AAA, BBB+, or CAA1 gradings.
 There are 20 or so gradings that investors can consider when buying bonds.

 The agencies rate short-term bonds with a half-dozen gradings, such as P-1 or F3.
 They break down both long-term and short-term grades into 10 rating descriptions: prime, high grade, upper medium grade, lower medium grade, non-investment grade speculative, highly speculative, substantial risks, extremely speculative, default imminent with little prospect for recovery, and in default.

 For example, an Aaa or AAA grading is called “prime,” the highest-quality and safest bet.
 The last, a D rating, indicates default.

 To make life easier for investors, bonds are finally whittled down into two easy-to-understand groups: investment grade and non-investment grade.
-For long-term bonds, anything below Baa3 or BBB– is non-investment grade.
+For long-term bonds, anything below Baa3 or BBB– is a non-investment grade.
 The cutoff for short-term bonds is either B or not prime.